clrng: A tool set for parallel random numbergeneration on GPUs in R: Simulating Gaussian Random Fields

 \subsection{Simulating Gaussian random fields with Mat\'ern covariances}

-The following shows an example, in which we simulate on GPU eight GRF's of Mat\'ern covariance at one time with four sets of parameters, by taking advantage of the GPU-capabilities offered by \pkg{clrng} and \pkg{gpuBatchMatrix} together.
-Motivated by the classic Swiss rain dataset, we simluate random fields on a grid of points covering Switzerland.
+Here is an example in which we simulate eight GRFs with Mat\'ern covariance on the GPU, using four sets of parameters simultaneously.
+This is achieved by leveraging the GPU capabilities provided by \pkg{clrng} and \pkg{gpuBatchMatrix} together.
+Motivated by the classic Swiss rain dataset, we simulate random fields on a grid of points covering Switzerland.

-Step 1, we create a grid of points covering Switzerland using the the \code{swissBorder} object from \pkg{geostatsp}.
-The grid is specified as having 90 cells in the horizontal direction.
+Step 1, we create a grid of points covering Switzerland using the \code{swissRain} object from the \pkg{geostatsp} package.
+The grid is specified to have 90 cells in the horizontal direction.